-- e) Sanitize entire premises including main gate, inside plant, outside plant, office area, scrap yard, offices, canteen, washrooms, occupational health centre, ambulance, ATM, food vending machine and all other areas on twice in a day i.e. before and after office time by using 1% sodium hypochlorite solution or phenyl or by using appropriate sanitizer, preferably containing an alcohol of about 70%. (refer fig 1). - f) Ensure that the workplace has adequate supplies of tissue paper/hand towels, disinfectants, sanitizers and masks. - g) Door handles, Locks, keys, wash basin knobs and other metal items such as utensils can be sanitized by using alcohol based sanitizers and people may be trained to avoid direct touching of the same as far as possible (and instead, as an example, they may use handkerchiefs to operate door handles). - h) Schedule duty hours for Ambulance driver, Occupational Health Centre persons and Medical Practitioner Doctor during working hours. - i) All inbound parcels are being fumigated/ sanitized prior to the examination. - j) Educate employees on infection control and good personal hygiene during "on the job" periodically and during "Induction" of new joined employee.
-(See Annexure II - Procedure for Personal Hygiene). - k) Common touch points such as finger print scanners, landline phones, door handles/ knobs, elevator buttons, light switches etc. should be avoided to the extent possible and care should be taken that face is not touched when touching such high contamination risk zones.
-Perform hand hygiene immediately after coming out of such places.
-It's advisable to keep some disposable papers which may be used to touch common touch area points where absolutely required such as elevator buttons, switch boards, door knobs etc. These touch papers have to be immediately disposed of in a closed bin. - I) Ensure CCTV footage back up is extended till 30 days and coverage is also extended. - m) Develop plans related to visitor and employee body temperature screening by
+- a) Educating workers and all employees on symptoms and briefing them to report such symptoms to the HOD/Manager.
+(See Annexure I - Employee Notification Form) - b) Ensure training of all employees and contract associates for Precautions against Covid-19. - c) Sanitize entire premises including main gate, inside plant, outside plant, office area, scrap yard, offices, canteen, washrooms, occupational health centre, ambulance, ATM, food vending machine and all other areas on twice in a day i.e before and after office time by using 1% sodium hypochlorite solution or phenyl or by using appropriate sanitizer, preferably containing an alcohol of about 70%. (refer fig 1). - d) Ensure that the workplace has adequate supplies of tissue paper/hand towels, disinfectants, sanitizers and masks. - e) Door handles, Locks, keys, wash basin knobs and other metal items such as utensils can be sanitized by using alcohol based sanitizers and people may be trained to avoid direct touching of the same as far as possible (and instead, as an example, they may use handkerchiefs to operate door handles). - f) Schedule duty hours for Ambulance driver, Occupational Health Centre persons and Medical Practitioner Doctor during working hours. - g) All inbound parcels are being fumigated/ sanitized prior to the examination. - h) Educate employees on infection control and good personal hygiene during "on the job" periodically and during "Induction" of new joined employee.
+(See Annexure II Procedure for Personal Hygiene). - i) Common touch points such as finger print scanners, landline phones, door handles/ knobs, elevator buttons, light switches etc. should be avoided to the extent possible and care should be taken that face is not touched when touching such high contamination risk zones.
+Perform hand hygiene immediately after coming out of such places. - j) Ensure CCTV footage back up is extended till 30 days and overage is also extended. - k) Develop plans related to visitor and employee body temperature screening by using infrared thermometer and follow-up actions. - l) Ensure adequate supply of appropriate Personal Protection Equipment (PPE) and